 Formed in 1986 by Brian Keith Sansom and still under sole ownership.

-Worn by James Toseland, Prince William, Daniel Day Lewis, Robbie Williams, Mark Knopfler, Hugh Laurie and Steve Parrish to name but a few, BKS is chosen for being very serious about providing the best that money can buy.
+As well as the majority of UK Police forces, BKS have made suits for James Toseland, Prince William, Daniel Day Lewis, Robbie Williams, Mark Knopfler, Hugh Laurie and Steve Parrish to name but a few.
+BKS is chosen for being very serious about providing the best that money can buy.